ruidlopes/nanotemplatejs/README.md

 `"test $0 ".t(["one", "two"])` returns `"test one test two "`

+## DOM templates

+Apart from extending `string` objects, this library allows for direct manipulation of DOM elements, following the same usage pattern:

+`element.t(parameters)`

+Example:

+Assuming the following excerpt of an HTML document:

+`<p id='my-element'>$text</p>`

+The execution of the following Javascript snippet

+`document.getElementById('my-element').t({text: "lorem ipsum ..."})`

+will transform the respective DOM element into:

+`<p id='my-element'>lorem ipsum ...</p>`

 # Additional examples

 More example usage can be found in the `test` directory of this project:

 * `assertions.js` provides insights on the usage of this library, especially in the context of server-side Javascript
 * `example.html` provides some usage scenarios to apply this library directly within HTML files

+# Cautions

+This library extends the functionalities provided by the String and DOM Element objects.
+Use with caution, [since it might break some libraries/scripts](http://perfectionkills.com/whats-wrong-with-extending-the-dom/).